This post covers how to get free tickets to The Late Show with Stephen Colbert including what you need to know on the day of taping.

-- The Late Show airs in most places in the US at 11.35 pm, and some zones at 10.35 pm, and well after a lot of people’s bedtimes.
+- The Late Show airs in most places in the US at 11.35 pm, and in some zones at 10.35 pm, well after a lot of people’s bedtimes.

 - Johnny Carson hosted The Tonight Show Starring Johnny Carson from 1962 to 1992 and believed that Letterman was his natural successor.
 Carson even sent Letterman monologue jokes throughout the remainder of his life.

 - The Late Show with Stephen Colbert debuted on September 8, 2015, and also stars house band Stay Human, led by bandleader Jon Batiste.